codex-bot/weather/README.md

-## How to create a new application for @codex_bot platform
+## How to create a new application for [@codex_bot](https://github.com/codex-team/codex.bot) platform

 This article is about new @codex_bot application development.
 Throughout this guide we build an application that can provide weather forecast for different periods of time.

-For simplicity we use our modern SDK for Python (**link**).
+For simplicity we use our modern [SDK for Python](https://github.com/codex-bot/sdk-python).
 We also provide instructions how to run your own production-ready @codex_bot server.

 Before start you need to run [@codex_bot Core](https://github.com/codex-team/codex.bot) (read [Developer's Guide](https://github.com/codex-team/codex.bot/wiki/Developer's-Guide)) or use our [@codex_bot](https://t.me/codex_bot)